Free your mind and find the joy you deserve by being YOU.

 I am a homebody

 I love quiet mornings.
 Simple routines.
-The feeling of being settled in one place long enough to grow roots.
+The feeling of being settled somewhere long enough to grow roots.

 Not even the good ones.